N-R-Roy/Estore/README.md

 # Estore
-This is an ecommerce website
+This is an ecommerce website.